heyWest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 007 hello - set the permissions to the file hello with no permission to the owner and group owner but all permissions to the other users

 chmod 753 hello - set all permission to owner, read and execute permissions to group owner and then write and execute permissions to the other users

+chmod --reference=olleh hello - sets the mode of the file hello the same as the file olleh